kriti-ach/SharedControlPaper/README.md

 Select the `notebooks` directory.

-Select `sharedcontrolpaper` as the Kernel in the top right corner of the screen.
+Select `sharedcontrolpaper` as the Kernel in the top right corner of the screen and run notebooks.

-Run all cells.

-Repeat this process for every Jupyter Notebook.

 If running the notebooks in VSCode, just select `sharedcontrolpaper` from the root directory as the kernel.